filecoin-project/FIPs/FIPS/fip-XXXX.md

 1. Validates that `parameters_handle` is a valid IPLD block handle.
 2. Copies the referenced block into the receiving actor's open block table.
-3. Adds the CIDs reachable from the sent (parameters) block to the receiving actor's reachable set.
+3. Adds the CIDs reachable from the sent (parameters) block to the receiving actor's reachable set (charging `ipld_link_tracked` gas per CID).
 This operation requires no additional parsing as the reachable CIDs are already recorded alongside the block.
 4. Invokes the receiving actor.
 5. On return, copies the returned block into the caller's open block table.
-6. Adds the CIDs reachable from the returned block to the caller's reachable set.
+6. Adds the CIDs reachable from the returned block to the caller's reachable set (charging `ipld_link_tracked` gas per CID).
 7. Returns to the caller.

 ## Design Rationale